 Shiplap uses overlapping woods to create some sort of dimension on the wall.
 To try something different, you can opt for nickel gap boards.
 It's very common, but most people seem to overlook it because of its simplicity.
 If you are a minimalist, then nickel gap boards can be wise alternatives to shiplap.

-The vertically placed wood boards are placed with nickel width gaps between them.
+The horizontally placed wood boards are placed with nickel width gaps between them, created by the tongue and groove installation.
 These boards will have less width than shiplap.
-Unlike shiplap, the nickel gap will exhibit simplicity and elegance in every way.
-You can try out these fittings on exterior sidings, Ceilings, mudrooms, etc.
+Unlike shiplap, the nickel gap will exhibit simplicity and elegance in every way, especially by hiding nail or screw heads.
+You can try out these fittings on exterior sidings, ceilings, mudrooms, etc.

 If you are an avid customizer, then the reeded panels are for you.
 These panels are exquisite and provide a ravishing touch to your interior.
 Nothing like shiplap, but we believe it is a worthy replacement.